-5.9 Rendezvous models
+6.4.8 Rendezvous models

 In a rendezvous model, the arcs represent sequences of atomic exchanges of data between sequential processes, and the bubbles presents the processes.
-[19].
+[20].
 Examples are Hoare's CSP and Milner's CCS.
 This model of computation has been realized in a number of concurrent languages, like Lotos and Occam.
 [Guus: based on algebra?
 How is timing handled?]

-5.10 Finite-state machines
+6.4.9 Finite-state machines

-The classical FSM consists of a set of states, a set of inputs, a set of outputs, a function which defines the outputs in terms of input and states and a next-state function.[5].
-FSM are excellent for control logic in embedded systems[19].
+The finite-state machine model has been widely used in control theory and is the foundation for the development of several models for control-dominated embedded systems.
+The classical FSM consists of a set of states, a set of inputs, a set of outputs, a function which defines the outputs in terms of input and states and a next-state function.[6].
+FSM are excellent for control logic in embedded systems[20].
 They can very well be formally analyzed and it is relatively straightforward to synthesis code from this model.
 FSM have a number of weaknesses.
 They are not very expressive, and the number of states can get very large even in the face of only modest complexity.
 Is intended for control-oriented systems with relatively low algorithmic complexity.

 A number of variations has been proposed to overcome to weaknesses of the classical FSM model.
-[Guus: SOLAR here[6]].
+[Guus: SOLAR here[7]].
 Another one is the CFSM model.
-It is based on FSMs and the communication primitive is called event.[5].
-See also paragraph 6.2.
+It is based on FSMs and the communication primitive is called event.[6].
+See also paragraph 7.8.

-5.11 Comparison
+6.5 Comparison